Gwgjnr/tictactoeproject/README.md

 ## How to play

 * On your turn you can pick an empty spot on the grid using your num pad.
-* The computer will then select a spot.
+* The computer will then select an available spot.
 * The player who first marks 3 diagonal, horizontal, or vertical spots is the winner.
-* If all spots on the board are filled then the game is a draw.
+* If all spots on the board are filled without 3 in a row then the game is a draw.

 ## Features

 ### Existing Features

-* Random decision on how goes first.
+* Random decision on who goes first.
-    At the start of each game, the computer randomly decides who goes first and then announces it.
+    At the start of each game, the computer randomly decides who goes first using the random module and then announces it.

 ![random decider image](images/random.PNG)